Get notified of page updates

 The , Lynparza is approved to treat people with breast cancer who have an inherited mutation and who are at high risk for recurrence.

-after treatment for advanced ovarian, or primary peritoneal cancer
+Ovarian, or primary peritoneal cancer

 is a type of treatment that is given after chemotherapy treatment has been completed to keep the cancer from returning.
-There are three oral PARP inhibitors with approval for in advanced ovarian, and primary peritoneal cancer, Lynparza, () and ().
+There are three oral PARP inhibitors with approval for in advanced ovarian, and primary peritoneal cancer; Lynparza, () and ().

 • People with a mutation who have completed front-line (their first course) of chemotherapy for ovarian cancer may use Lynparza as to delay recurrence.